 The grass is common reed (Phragmites australis) and it’s highly invasive.
-Its creeping rhizomes are dense and incredibly fast-growing: they can reach up to 16 ft (5 m) in length in just one year, with numerous offshoots.
-Soon you’ll have no more garden and no more lawn, because it essentially smothers all surrounding plants, even giving off a toxin to better kill its competitors (it’s allelopathic)!
+Its creeping rhizomes are dense and incredibly fast-growing.
+They can reach up to 16 ft (5 m) in length in just one year, with numerous offshoots.
+Soon you’ll have no more garden and no more lawn.
+It essentially smothers all surrounding plants, even giving off a toxin to better kill its competitors (it’s allelopathic)!
 And it’s also very difficult to remove.

 It’s a moisture-loving plant that prefers damp sites and commonly starts to spread in ditches, swamps, or near bodies of water.
 Once established, though, it readily spreads into drier conditions nearby, often taking over agricultural land.
 It adapts readily to moist soil types, from acid to alkaline and will thrive in standing water up to 3 feet (1 m) deep.
 It will even grow well in relatively saline soils and brackish water.